opentechinstitute/commotion-docs/commotionwireless.net/download/routers/index.md

 </ul>

 <h3 id="nightly">Nightly Builds</h3>
-<p>Our nightly builds are back!
-Nightly built images of Commotion OpenWRT are generated from our build server and posted to <a href="http://downloads.commotionwireless.net/nightly/">downloads.commotionwireless.net/nightly</a>.
+<p>Nightly built images of Commotion OpenWRT are generated from our build server and posted to <a href="http://downloads.commotionwireless.net/nightly/ar71xx">downloads.commotionwireless.net</a>.
 Nightly images contain the most up to date feature and bug fix commites, but should be considered working, yet unstable builds.</p>

 <h3 id="source">Build From Source</h3>
 <p>Commotion-Router's source code is available on GitHub: <a href="https://github.com/opentechinstitute/commotion-router">https://github.com/opentechinstitute/commotion-router</a>.
 See the <a href="https://github.com/opentechinstitute/commotion-router#build--install">Commotion-Router README</a> for information on building and installing from source.</p>